 The Group's conclusion is that the recoverable amount of the single cash generating unit is highly sensitive to changes in key assumptions.
-The principal assumption used in the impairment assessment relates to projected revenue growth rates.
-If the EBITDA CAGR over the years 2024 - 2028 had to fall to below 1%, impairment would most likely arise.
+The principal assumptions used in the impairment assessment relate to projected revenue growth, pre-tax discount rate and terminal growth rate.
+If the EBITDA CAGR over the years 2025 - 2029 had to decline by more than 7.6% impairment would most likely arise.
 This analysis does not incorporate any other potential changes in other assumptions used in the impairment assessment.

-As at 31 December 2023, the concentration of Casumba assets in unregulated markets amounting to 24% and the US assets amounting to 21% of the Group's total intangible assets, give rise to vulnerability to adverse developments that may occur in relation to these markets.
-Specifically for the US assets, which have not performed according to expectations, there is a risk of impairment should the assets continue to not perform in line with Management expectations.
+As at 31 December 2024, the concentration of Casumba assets in unregulated markets amounting to 33% and the US assets amounting to 2% of the Group's total intangible assets, give rise to vulnerability to adverse developments that may occur in relation to these markets.

-15 LEASING
+15 Leasing

-In November 2021, the Group entered into a new lease agreement for an office in the US.
-The lease runs for a period of three years, till November 2024, with an option to renew the lease after that date for two additional terms of each two years, upon the same terms and conditions in the original lease agreement.
-The decision whether the lease will be extended further, will be taken closer to end of term (November 2024).
+In July 2024, the Group entered into a new lease agreement for the Malta based operations and applied IFRS 16, Leasing, using the simplified approach.
+The lease runs for a period of four years, till June 2028, with an option to renew the lease for an additional six years upon the same terms and conditions in the original lease agreement.
+The decision whether the lease will be extended further, will be taken closer to end of term (June 2028).
 The Group recognises a right-of-use asset and a lease liability on the lease commencement date.

 The liability is initially measured at present value of the remaining lease payments discounted using the Group's incremental borrowing rate.
-The applied rate of 6%, is the rate at which similar borrowing could be obtained from an independent financer under comparable terms and conditions.
+The applied rate of 6.65%, is the rate at which similar borrowing could be obtained from an independent financer under comparable terms and conditions.